 At least six mountains in the southwestern United States are named after George Montague Wheeler, who led expeditions to map the vast area.
 New Mexico’s Wheeler Peak is the highest point in the state at 13,167 feet above sea level.

-There are two standard routes to the summit of New Mexico’s Wheeler Peak: the gentle but 7.5 mile long Bull-of-the-Woods Trail, and the shorrt but steep 3.5 mile Williams Lake Trail.
+There are two standard routes to the summit of New Mexico’s Wheeler Peak: the gentle but 7.5 mile long Bull-of-the-Woods Trail, and the short but steep 3.5 mile Williams Lake Trail.
 Either trail can be accessed from the Taos Ski Valley resort.
 Follow either of these trails to a wide view of the country that Wheeler and his party explored almost 150 years ago.

 Know Before You Go

 The Bull-of-the-Woods trailhead is at the Taos Ski Valley RV parking lot.
 Hike 7.5 miles, passing over the summit of Mount Walter, to the summit.
 The Williams Lake trailhead is at the Phoenix Grill.
 Hike 3.5 miles to the summit.